skillrepos/copilot-ext/labs2.md

 3. Disable webhooks and set app visibility to "Only on this account"
 4. Click "Create GitHub App"
 5. Generate and download a private key when prompted
-6. Navigate to "Permissions & Events" and grant "Copilot Chat: Read" permissions
+6. Navigate to "Permissions & Events" on left, select "Account permissions" and grant "Copilot Chat: Read" permissions
-7. Go to the "Copilot" settings page and change app type from "Disabled" to "Agent"
+7. Go to the "Copilot" settings page, Accept Terms, and change app type from "Disabled" to "Agent"
-8. Add your public codespace URL in the URL field
+8. Add your public codespace URL in the URL field under Agent Definition
 9. Add an inference description: "Generates .gitignore, .gitattributes, and LICENSE files for programming projects"
-10. Install the app on your account and test it in Copilot Chat with: `@meta-files-generator Python`
+10. Click on "Install App" on left and install the app on your account and test it in Copilot Chat with: `@meta-files-generator Python`

 ---